2020: Privacy and You

-Protecting yourself online is of the utmost importance in this day and age.
-No matter who you are, there are people who will seek out your private information for malicious purposes..
+Regardless of where you live, protecting yourself online is of the utmost importance in this day and age.
+No matter who you are, there are people who will seek out your private information for malicious purposes.
 So, let’s take a dive into online safety and data privacy.

 A virtual private network, or VPN for short, essentially routes all of your online traffic through private virtual tunnels.
 This effectively blocks your virtual activity from being spied on and protects your private data.
 A VPN should be considered essential when connecting to public WIFI networks, as it is actively preserving your privacy and offering you peace of mind when on a network shared with strangers.